 After the first vines matured, and it was confirmed that indeed you can grow grapes in Parkman, the idea of becoming an Ohio winery began to take hold.
 The thought of converting the old dairy farm to a self-contained vineyard and winery looked reasonably practical.
 By the summer of 2002 all the permits were issued, and Laleure Vineyards was officially established as an Ohio winery.
 Tanks, pumps, crusher, presses, bottler, filters, and other equipment had been purchased, and a fairly complete chemical analysis laboratory was established.
 The 2002 crop became the basis for the winery's first offerings.

 The winery opened for business in November of 2003 with the old farm milk-house converted into a tasting room.
 This quaint old structure with its warm fireplace is in perfect harmony with the cozy atmosphere of this boutique winery.
-Today you can taste the chardonnay, pinot noir, vignoles, bianca, and riesling wines which were all produced from grapes grown on this Geauga County farm.
+Today you can taste the Cabernet franc, Chardonnay, Pinot noir, Vignoles, Riesling wines as well as our Three Dog Red and Three Dog White blends which were all produced from grapes grown on this Geauga County farm.

 In 1997 the Hill's purchased the old Stoll farm in Parkman, Ohio.
 Rich (Dr. Hill) concentrated on gaining experience with growing grapes and making wine.
 Informational support from the Ohio Wine Growers Association and the state of Ohio's winter short courses and the helpful staff of the OSU agricultural school and grape extension were instrumental in providing the basics of grape-growing and winemaking knowledge, along with reading, reading, and more reading.